 AV Shop Talk is an independently produced podcast for systems integrators and audio video professionals.
-The monthly MP3 is free to download and features interviews with subject matter experts from the AV industry.
+Launching in February of 2014 the monthly MP3 is free to download and runs about 45-60 minutes in length.
+The podcast features interviews with subject matter experts from all corners of the AV industry.
 New episodes are released on the 1st of the month.
-The podcast was originally created by Nate Schneider & Jason Griffing in February of 2014.
-We would love to have you subscribe!
+Subscribe today.

 - Subscribe: Email Newsletter | iTunes | Google Play | RSS

 - Connect: Twitter | Google+ | Facebook | YouTube | Linked-In

 - Contact: email@example.com